 How much it pays: Peace Corps salaries are set by approved government-wide ranges and vary by position.
 Salary ranges are provided in each job listing.
 According to PayScale, the average Peace Corps employee makes $63,000 per year.

 How to get started: Most of the opportunities available with the Peace Corps are for volunteer positions.
 If you’re looking to get paid a more regular salary, there are limited employment opportunities.
 Only U.S. citizens can be hired for overseas positions with the Peace Corps.

 Volunteer positions last for two years.
 Jobs with the Peace Corps are time-limited appointments and most employees are able to work a maximum of five years for the agency.
-The purpose of this rule is to ensure that fresh ideas and innovation are constant.
 As a result, working for the Peace Corps is more of a stepping stone than a long-term career move.

 However, a few years spent working for the Peace Corps will be valuable experience that’s likely to lead to other excellent opportunities in the future.
 For example, serving two years as a volunteer is a perfect choice if you want to become an FSO.